Let’s play a game. It’s a game about your phone number.

 I also played this game with people in our office and almost no one could think of more than one phone number either.
 This is amazing considering that we’ve all heard hundreds of radio jingles, seen thousands of websites and lived in the same area for years and almost no one could think of two business phone number off the top of their head.

-It is this: No one remembers phone numbers anymore.
+It is this: No one keeps track of phone numbers anymore.
 Period.
 They just don’t.

 A 2010 study published The London Telegraph and the New York Times found that 70% of people don’t remember their best friend’s phone number, 50% don’t know their parent’s phone number and 90% couldn’t remember one single business phone number.

 The culprit for all of our forgetfulness?
-You might have guessed it, cell phones.
+You might have guessed it, smartphones.

 We don’t need to remember phone numbers because our brain knows that if we truly need to reach someone, we will look them up on our phone.
 And if we need to find a business, we will use Google or look on their website.
 Thus, we save our energy and don’t remember phone numbers.